Tanz0rz/haxe-fmod/extension/examples/advanced-core-api-topics.md

 ## *
 <!-- page default -->
-Codec, output, and DSP plug-ins are not exposed.
-Haxe code cannot run on FMOD's mixer thread on any target and the web build has no plug-in host, so plug-in registration and loading stay in C. Built-in codecs, outputs, and all 33 built-in effect types are available.
+Codec, output, and DSP plug-in authoring stays in C, because Haxe code cannot run on FMOD's mixer thread on any target.
+Loading a prebuilt plug-in binary is deferred until CI has one to test against, so Studio projects that use plug-in effects cannot load them from haxefmod yet, and the web build has no plug-in host (unsupported in HTML5).
+Built-in codecs, outputs, and all 33 built-in effect types are available.